BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax.md

 Cameras, lights and meshes have custom properties (Right-click and select "Babylon properties" menu) to automatically launch animations at startup.

 Animations are exported by sampling keyframes which can generate a lot of data.
 To reduce file size, you can opt to use linear interpolation instead of bezier or TCB.

+Also, if animations are not exported correctly, you may want to disable animation optimization by using the Babylon properties menu on the scene (Right-click on the scene and select "Babylon properties" menu).

 ## Consideration about bones